hawtio/hawtio/docs/GetStarted.md

 Please check [the configuration guide](http://hawt.io/configuration/index.html) to see how to configure things; in particular security.

-If you are working offline and have no access to the internet on the machines you want to use with hawtio then you may wish to
- <a class="btn btn-default" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-default-offline/1.4.63/hawtio-default-offline-1.4.63.war">Download hawtio-default-offline.war</a> which avoids some pesky errors appearing in your log on startup (as the default behaviour is to clone a git repo on startup for some default wiki and dashboard content).

 If you don't see a Tomcat / Jetty tab for your container you may need to enable JMX.